-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions During the year 2014-15 significant progress has been made towards implementation of the two Basel III Liquidity Ratios, viz., LCR(Liquidity Coverage Ratio) & NSFR(Net Stable Funding Ratio), in India.
-While LCR became applicable for Indian banks in a phased-in manner at a minimum requirement of 60% from January 1, 2015, a draft guideline issued in May 2015 by RBI has proposed to implement the NSFR.
-The final guidelines on NSFR were published on May 17, 2018.
-The date of implementation of the guidelines will be communicated in due course.
-The Reserve Bank has issued revised guidelines on stress testing to banks on If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation December 2, 2013 in tune with BCBS guidelines, after considering the stress experienced by banks in India in the recent past.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not During the year 2018-19 significant progress has been made towards implementation of the two Basel III Liquidity Ratios, viz., LCR(Liquidity Coverage Ratio) & NSFR(Net Stable Funding Ratio), in India.
+The LCR was made applicable to Indian banks in a phased-in manner and the banks are now required to maintain LCR of 100% from January 1, 2019.
+The final NSFR guidelines were issued on May 17, 2018 and will be applicable to all banks from April 1, 2020. yet been fully implemented, please provide reasons for delayed implementation